Tuff, Texas

 Tuff is a ghost town in Bandera County, in the U.S. state of Texas, in the Texas Hill Country, which is part of the Edwards Plateau.
 It is considered part of the San Antonio Metropolitan Statistical Area.

 History

 Tuff also went by the name of Crockett.
-A post office was established at Tuff in 1901 and remained in operation until 1926, with Ola Adams as postmistress.
-Mail was then sent to the community from the Medina post office.
-It had a general store and 50 residents in 1914, which went down to 10 by 1925.
-Tuff was not shown on county maps in the 1940s, but log cabins were renovated in the 1990s.
-The community became a ghost town by 2000.
+A post office, run by Ola Adams, was established at Tuff in 1901 and remained in operation until 1926.
+Mail would then be re-routed through Medina.
+By the twenty-first century, Tuff had turned into a ghost town.

+During the 1990s, some of the former cabins were restored in an attempt to turn the town into a museum.

 Geography

 Tuff is located 25 mi west of Bandera in western Bandera County.

 Education

-The community's first school was built on a land grant donated by Andy Crockett in 1883.
+The community's first school was built in 1883.
 It joined the Medina Independent School District in 1930.
 The community continues to be served by the Medina ISD today.